PrincetonUniversity/software_testing/README.md

 ## Setup

-Choose one of the methods below to use the needed software for this workshop:
+Choose one of the methods below to setup the needed software for this workshop:

 #### Adroit